DataDog/hiring-engineers/answers.md

 > - Alerting threshold of 800
 > - And also ensure that it will notify you if there is No Data for this query over the past 10m.

-Researched [metric monitor](https://docs.datadoghq.com/monitors/) to understand how to create monitors in order to monitor the dashboard.
+I researched the [metric monitor](https://docs.datadoghq.com/monitors/) document to understand how to create monitors in order to monitor the dashboard.

-Navigated to Metric under New Monitors of Monitor section on the webapp.
-Selected my_metric from the metric dropdown and selected my host.
-Added 800 to the alert threshold input box and 500 to the warning threshold input box.
-Selected notify me if no data.
-I added a title for my monitor and then added alert, warning, no data messages along with my host ip and email address in the message field.
-Please refer the screenshots below for more clarity -
+I then navigated to `Metric` under `New Monitors` of `Monitor` section on the webapp.
+I selected `my_metric` from the metric dropdown and selected my `host`.
+Added `800` to the alert threshold input box and `500` to the warning threshold input box.
+Selected notify me if `no data`.
+I the added a title for my monitor and then added alert, warning, no data messages along with my `host ip` and `email address` in the message field.
+Please refer the screenshots below for more clarity:

 ![create metric monitor1](https://github.com/Shrutiku/hiring-engineers/blob/Shruti_Kulkarni_Solutions_Engineer/screenshots/Monitor_1.jpeg)

 ![create metric monitor2](https://github.com/Shrutiku/hiring-engineers/blob/Shruti_Kulkarni_Solutions_Engineer/screenshots/Monitor_2.jpeg)

-Here are the screenshots of the emails with warning and no-data alerts that I received
+Here are the screenshots of the warning and no-data alert emails that I received:

 ![warning](https://github.com/Shrutiku/hiring-engineers/blob/Shruti_Kulkarni_Solutions_Engineer/screenshots/Monitor_3.jpeg)
 ![no data alert](https://github.com/Shrutiku/hiring-engineers/blob/Shruti_Kulkarni_Solutions_Engineer/screenshots/missing%20data%20alert.png)

 > Bonus Question: Since this monitor is going to alert pretty often, you don’t want to be alerted when you are out of the office.
 Set up two scheduled downtimes for this monitor:
 > - One that silences it from 7pm to 9am daily on M-F,
 > - And one that silences it all day on Sat-Sun.
 > - Make sure that your email is notified when you schedule the downtime and take a screenshot of that notification.

-Navigated to Manage Monitors under Monitors on webapp and clicked on the edit sign besides your monitor in the list.
+I navigated to `Manage Monitors` under Monitors on webapp and clicked on the edit sign besides my monitor in the list.
-Navigated to Manage Downtime tab and clicked Schedule Downtime.
-Selected my monitor name and selected the Recurring Schedule option.
+I then navigated to the `Manage Downtime` tab and clicked `Schedule Downtime`.
+I selected my monitor name and selected the `Recurring Schedule` option.
 There I added start day as the same day, repeat every 1 week and selected Monday - Friday for the downtime.
 Set the beginning time to 7 pm and the duration to 14 hours.
 I then added an appropriate notification message and added my name in the Notify your team field.

 ![weekday downtime](https://github.com/Shrutiku/hiring-engineers/blob/Shruti_Kulkarni_Solutions_Engineer/screenshots/Monitor_downtime%201.jpeg)

-I then received an email confirmation for the weekday downtime set.
+I then received an email confirmation for the weekday downtime scheduled:

 ![weekday email](https://github.com/Shrutiku/hiring-engineers/blob/Shruti_Kulkarni_Solutions_Engineer/screenshots/Monitor_downtime%202.jpeg)

-Next, I scheduled weekends downtime by following the same procedure that I used for setting weekly downtime.
-The only difference is that I chose Saturday, Sunday for Repeat on field and the 12 am to 12 pm time slot by setting the begining time to 12 am and duration to 12 hours.
+Next, I scheduled the weekends downtime by following the same procedure that I used for setting the weekday downtime.
+The only difference is that I chose `Saturday, Sunday` for Repeat on field and the `12 am to 12 am` time slot by setting the begining time to 12 am and duration to 12 hours.
 I again added appropriate message and added my email address.

 ![weekend downtime](https://github.com/Shrutiku/hiring-engineers/blob/Shruti_Kulkarni_Solutions_Engineer/screenshots/Monitor_downtime%203.jpeg)

-I then received an email confirmation for the weekend downtime set.
+I then received an email confirmation for the weekend downtime scheduled:

 ![weekend email](https://github.com/Shrutiku/hiring-engineers/blob/Shruti_Kulkarni_Solutions_Engineer/screenshots/Monitor_downtime%204.jpeg)